daichiTAAA/VSCodeTool/docs/09000_調査/09200_ナレッジベース情報取得に使用できそうなDatabricksAPI.md

 string
 Warehouse upon which to execute a statement.
 See also What are SQL warehouses?
 #### Responses
-200
+##### `200 Request completed successfully.`
-StatementResponse contains `statement_id` and `status`; other fields might be absent or present depending on context.
+* StatementResponse contains `statement_id` and `status`; other fields might be absent or present depending on context.
 If the SQL warehouse fails to execute the provided statement, a 200 response is returned with `status.state` set to `FAILED` (in constract to a failure when accepting the request, which results in a non-200 response).
-Details of the error can be found at `status.error` in case of execution failures.
-StatementResponse contains statement_id and status; other fields might be absent or present depending on context.
-If the SQL warehouse fails to execute the provided statement, a 200 response is returned with status.state set to FAILED (in constract to a failure when accepting the request, which results in a non-200 response).
-Details of the error can be found at status.error in case of execution failures. manifest object
+Details of the error can be found at `status.error` in case of execution failures. manifest object
 The result manifest provides schema and metadata for the result set.